 Every National Basketball Champion in the history of the league has been among the league leaders in three categories, field goal percentage, defense, and rebounding.
 To build a winning team, you need a coach to make and teach the strategy, a franchise player with an unstoppable move, a team concept and personnel that are built in rebounding, and sound defensive philosophy.
 There is no other formula to NBA immortality.

-*Editor’s Note: LeBron has since won two championship rings, and is a favorite to win another ring because of his dominance on the court.
+*Editor’s Note: LeBron has since won three championship rings, and is always a favorite to win another ring because of his dominance on the court.
 But, LeBron has also worked on his back to the basket moves and his team goes to him in the post when they need a score.
 His post game has become his signature go-to move.